rockit-astro/pipelined/README.md

 * Extracting frame properties for opsd (e.g. x/y profiles for autoguiding, HFDs for focusing, median intensity for flats)
 * Generating previews for the web dashboard

+The actual processing is done by `pipeline_workerd`, which runs as a separate daemon for each camera (possibly on separate machines).

 `pipeline` is a commandline utility for configuring the pipeline.

 See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the observatory software architecture and instructions for developing and deploying the code.